Bathalum/agent-zero/agui-integration-kit/PROTOCOL.md

 ## Versioning

 Protocol version is included in the server implementation.
 Future versions may add new event types or modify existing ones while maintaining backward compatibility.

+**Contract Guarantee:** Backend maintains backward compatibility within the same MAJOR version.
+See [FRONTEND_CONTRACT.md](./FRONTEND_CONTRACT.md) for versioning and breaking changes policy.

+## Contract Compliance

+**Frontend implementations must:**
+- Follow this protocol specification exactly
+- Not extend or modify the protocol
+- Handle all event types (required and optional)
+- Implement error handling as specified
+- Comply with connection lifecycle requirements

+**Deviations from this specification may result in:**
+- Compatibility issues
+- Security vulnerabilities
+- Connection failures
+- Unsupported behavior

+See [FRONTEND_CONTRACT.md](./FRONTEND_CONTRACT.md) for complete contract requirements and compliance guidelines.